barty-s/cherry-leaf-mildew-detection-project/README.md

 ## Machine Learning Business Case
 - As the project requires prediction, an ML binary classifcation model was chosen to be trained.
 - As the task is binary classification, a supervised, 2-class, single-label model with an Adagrad optimizer was chosen.
-- The model was required to produce predicition accuracy of at least 97%.
+- The model was required to return a predicition accuracy of at least 97%.
 This was achieved with the selected model.
-- By using this trained model, the workers at Farmy & Foods can take action on treating or removing any infected cherry trees in order to protect their orchard from further infection and potential revenue reductions.
+- By using this trained model, the workers at Farmy & Foods can take action on treating, or removing, any infected cherry trees in order to protect their orchard from further infection and any potential revenue reductions.

 ## Dashboard Design
-Streamlit Multipage was used to create a 5 page dashboard.

-- Menu - select which page of the dashboard you want to view
+Streamlit Multipage was used to create a 5 page dashboard with a menu - select which page of the dashboard you want to view.

 1. Project Summary page - contains blocks of information about the Business Requirements, the mildew disease, and the dataset.
 2. Project Findings - contains 3 tick boxes the user can interact with to select to view the difference between an average leaf and the variability, or to view the differences between average infected and average healthy leaves, or to view a montage of images of healthy and infected leaves selected at random from the dataset.
 3. Image Data - contains a link to the dataset on kaggle.com, a widget to drag and drop an unseen image to be predicted on with the trained model and a widget to download a report on the prediction.
-4. Project Hypotheses - this page contains blocks of information regarding the above outlined project hypotheses and is supported with images of an average healthy and infected leaves as well as a report on the accuracy of the trained model.
+4. Project Hypotheses - this page contains blocks of information regarding the above outlined project hypotheses and is supported with images of an average healthy and infected leaves, as well as a report on the accuracy of the trained model.
-5. Model Performance - this is a more technical page with images of plots outlining how the dataset was split for train, test and validation sets, and plots to outline how the model performed during training to reach the required level of >97% accuracy.
+5. Model Performance - this is a more technical page with images of plots outlining how the dataset was split for train, test and validation sets, and plots outlining how the model performed during training to reach the required level of >97% accuracy.

 ## Deployment